ubuntu/authd/CONTRIBUTING.md

 > PRs will trigger unit and integration tests with and without race detection, linting and formatting validations, static and security checks, and freshness of generated files verification.
 All these tests must pass before any merge into the main branch.

 Once merged into the main branch, `po` files and any documentation change will be automatically updated.
-Updates to these files are therefore not necessary in the pull request itself, which helps minimise diff review.
+Updates to these files are therefore not necessary in the pull request itself, which helps minimize diff review.

 ## Contributing to the code